top of page

 Poetry

-My poetry is a mess.
+My poetry is sort of a mess.

 a tangible reflection